 Home renovations can be one of the most enjoyable projects you will ever do.
 There is something special about fixing and improving your household.
 However, that doesn’t mean that home renovations don’t come without any challenges.
 Quite the contrary, the vast majority of house renovations come with additional and hidden problems like outdated plumbing, uncovering hazardous materials, and so on.

-So, if you are planning to bring back the old shine to your house, here are four most common emergencies which can occur during that process.
+So, if you are planning to bring back the old shine to your house, here are the four most common emergencies which can occur during that process.

 Most homeowners don’t bother updating their plumbing, and if you are living in a house that is built before the 1960s, the chances are that it has galvanized pipes.
 This isn’t a bad thing by default.
 Galvanized pipes can work for a long time without causing any problems.
 However, they are more prone to clogging up and rusting.
-While they might be working just fine right now, replacing them should be on your top priority.
+While they might be working just fine right now, replacing them should be your top priority.

 The best way to go about it is to call an experienced plumber.
 Let them inspect the pipes all around your house just to make sure that none of them is galvanized.